alphahex99/Supcom2Cards/README.md

 ## Cards

 * Afterburn: Blocking doubles your Movement Speed for a few seconds
+* Bomb Bouncer: Damage you take will be released in a big explosion next block
 * Buhbledow: Dealing damage to somebody halfs the current recharge of their block meter unless full
-* Bomb Bouncer: Damage you take will be released in a big explosion next block
+* Brackman: Explosive Shot sidegrade
 * Chrome Shield: Automatically blocks before taking damage if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown